Public Safety Building (Eternal Vigilance)

 - Josephine and Kazumi (Real Red), Jaycee Park, Hardee Road & Cabellero Blvd.

-This project is sponsored in part by the Department of State, Division of Cultural Affairs, the Florida Council of Arts and Culture and the State of Florida and was recognised by Art Basel, Winter 2018-2019.
+This project is sponsored in part by the Department of State, Division of Cultural Affairs, the Florida Council of Arts and Culture and the State of Florida and was recognized by Art Basel, Winter 2018-2019.

 Jessy Nite - 2019